 A medical certificate must be issued by a certified government doctor.
 The Form 1A and Form 1 must be filled by the applicant and signed by a certified medical practitioner.

-You can easily apply for a driving licence online by following a simple process which involves a few simple steps.
+You can easily apply for a driving license online by following a simple process which involves a few simple steps:

-Navigate to the column named as “Sarathi Services,” and select “New Driving Licence.”
+Navigate to the column named as “Sarathi Services,” and select “New Driving License.”

 You will be redirected to a fresh web page, which will be having all the details about it.